- Download our Moving to Saudi Arabia Guide (PDF)

-For centuries, the region now known as the Kingdom of Saudi Arabia has been a meeting point for different cultures and civilisations, thanks to its geographical location at the crossroads of Africa, Asia and Europe.
-Moreover, as the birthplace of Islam, Saudi Arabia has centuries of experience welcoming tens of thousands to millions of international pilgrims annually for Hajj and Umrah, contributing to the Kingdom's cultural and ethnic diversity.
+With a geographical location at the crossroads of three continents, the Kingdom of Saudi Arabia has been a meeting point for different cultures for centuries.
+Moreover, as the birthplace of Islam, Saudi Arabia welcomes millions of international pilgrims annually for Hajj and Umrah, contributing to the Kingdom's cultural and ethnic diversity.

 On the other hand, the Kingdom has traditionally been more conservative regarding social policies and legal inclusivity.
-The changes seen today in aspects of accessibility, gender equality, LGBTQ+ rights and other facets of diversity and inclusion represent a recent and radical shift in the societal and political landscape of Saudi Arabia.
+The changes seen today in aspects of accessibility, gender equality, LGBTQ+ rights and other facets of diversity and inclusion in Saudi Arabia represent a recent and radical shift in the country's societal and political landscape.

 Freedom of expression in Saudi Arabia